Atomicntege/IOS_SHOGUN/README.md

 Here are some unexpected issues that were discovered earlier in Colorful 1.0 - which have now been fixed

+Some updated notices:

+79:The speed optimization of the safe set was further processed

+83:Version later added a powerful conversion ecology

 ---------

 [Github-flavored Java version](https://github.com/Atomicntege/IOS_SHOGUN/)